Search

 2.3 Scope and Scale of a Problem

 There are two main problems that an organisation can face.
-These problems are lack of resources and conflicts among employees and top management.
+These problems are a lack of resources and conflicts among employees and top management.

 Scope: The problems will affect the internal as well as external environment of the company.
 Conflicts will reduce productivity of employees and lack of resources will affect the activities that are performed by an organisation.

-It is very important for all the business entities to respond effectively to all the problems so that their possibilities can be reduced.
+It is very important for all business entities to respond effectively to all the problems so that their possibilities can be reduced.

-2.4 Importance of Feedback from Customers and other Stakeholders in Continuous Improvement
+2.4 Importance of Feedback from Customers and Other Stakeholders in Continuous Improvement

 3.1 Nature, likely cause and implication of the problem